startswithaj/jquery.inlineComplete/readme.md

 - Added Tab completion.
 - Would consider it in a usable state but by no means good.

+Working on
+- Handling Esc and arrow keys
+- Case sensitive matching
+- More ways to load lists.

 Look at index.html/js for a demo its pretty straightforward.